OpenOmics/parabricks-benchmark/docs/usage/cache.md

 > **Path where a local cache of SIFs will be stored..**
 > *type: string*
 >
 > Any images defined in *config/containers/images.json* will be pulled into the local filesystem.
-The path provided to this option can be passed to the `--sif-cache` option of the <code>pb-benchmark <b>build</b></code> and <code>pb-benchmark <b>run</b></code> subcomand.
+The path provided to this option can be passed to the `--sif-cache` option of the <code>parabricks-benchmark <b>build</b></code> and <code>parabricks-benchmark <b>run</b></code> subcomand.
 This allows for running the build and run pipelines in an offline mode where no requests are made to external sources.
 This is useful for avoiding network issues or DockerHub pull rate limits.
-Please see pb-benchmark build and run for more information.
+Please see parabricks-benchmark build and run for more information.
 >
 > ***Example:*** `--sif-cache /data/$USER/cache`